 Gone are the days of print being the only way to reach our audience.
 Brands are now embracing a multi-platform content strategy enabling businesses to connect with audiences like never before.
 As technology grows and new ideas are brought to life, the opportunities for digital marketing continue to grow too.
 Interactive print technology such as augmented reality (AR) and invisible watermarks are increasingly being integrated into both print marketing and packaging and are bridging the gap between the offline and online worlds.
 (But that’s another subject entirely.)

 Potential customers are researching products and solutions online, trusting user recommendations and review sites before reaching out directly to brands.
 Which is why content marketing has become so important as a discipline.
 Content marketing is all about providing valuable and relevant content to attract a clearly defined audience and to ultimately drive action.
 In simple terms, digital marketing done correctly means that customers find you online.

 One of the reasons digital content marketing is so effective is that it has the capability to significantly increase the success of inbound marketing and is cost effective and measurable.
-Whether it’s a regular newsletter (see a successful email campaign delivered for Nike), an infographic with product advice and tips, or a promotional video to drive traffic to your website, it’s all about driving awareness and helping make customers to make informed purchasing decisions for long term ROI.
+Whether it’s a regular newsletter, an infographic with product advice and tips, or a promotional video to drive traffic to your website, it’s all about driving awareness and helping make customers to make informed purchasing decisions for long term ROI.